Darnold throws 2 TDs, Panthers smother Steelers backups 34-9

 The Panthers traded for kicker Ryan Santoso on Thursday, providing competition for the struggling Joey Slye.

 Santoso made the most of his opportunity, banging a 52-yard field goal attempt off the right upright and through the goal posts in the first quarter.
-He later added a 27-yard field goal and three extra points.
+He later added a 27-yarder and three extra points.
 Slye missed wide right from 49 yards in the second quarter, his third miss of the preseason.

 After Slye’s miss, former Panthers wide receiver Steve Smith Sr., who now works as a commentator for the team’s TV broadcast team, remarked “Where’s my fork?
 ‘Cause he is done.”